-- 7.2.4.6 Passive low-intensity recreational uses associated with public parks, outdoor recreation and education, trail systems or watercourse access points will be permitted within a wetland where an Environmental Impact Study demonstrates that there will be no negative impact on the hydrologic and ecological functions of the wetland.
-It must also be demonstrated that: - the wetland is not a bog or fen, or part of a Provincially Significant Wetland; - a technical site-specific study demonstrates to the satisfaction of CVCA that all hazards/risks associated with flooding and/or unstable soils have been addressed;
+7.4.1.5 New developments related to passive low-intensity recreational uses associated with public parks, outdoor recreation and education, trail systems or watercourse access points will be permitted within a wetland where it has been demonstrated that there will be no negative impact on the hydrologic and ecological functions of the wetland.
+An Environmental Impact Study may be required at the discretion of the CVCA.
+It must also be demonstrated that: